 Santa Cruz Stigmata Review

-Santa Cruz has designed an updated version of its Stigmata CX bike for 2021, with some interesting new additions.
+Santa Cruz has designed an updated version of its Stigmata CX bike, with some interesting new additions.
 Most notably, the inclusion of fender mounts and optional extras like a 1x drivetrain gives it certain ‘gravel bike’ characteristics although this is a cyclocross bike.

 - Gravel / Cyclocross